-Yes, this model includes 2 batteries and one charger.
+Yes, this model includes one battery and one charger.

 The WORX Switchdriver is surprisingly lightweight for the power and torque it delivers.
 Even with the battery installed, it only weighs 3.1 lbs, making it the perfect tool for everyone from the at home DIY’er to the contractor who takes it to every job site.